NQT1711/US-GDP-analysis-and-forecast/README.md

-# Analyze US GDP and forecast using the ARIMA model Project
+# US GDP analysis with python and forecast using the ARIMA model Project

 1. Get data with Fred api
 2. Exploratory Data Analysis (EDA)